bryntum/chronograph/src/guides/AdvancedFeatures.md

 })
 ```

-Important expectation is, that other than by values that results from yielding an effect, the calculation functions are supposed to be pure.
+Important expectation is, that other than by values, that results from yielding an effect, the calculation functions are supposed to be pure.

 So, the value of another identifier can be referenced as the synchronous call to the effect handler.
 Thus, by language design, the nesting of such construct is limited by the stack depth.
 ChronoGraph also adds couple of internal calls to the handler.
 Our measurements showed, that effective stack depth for the ChronoGraph identifiers is ~1300.